joshtkraus/medical_image_analysis/README.md

 <ins> data.npy

 The file data.npy contains a 112,120 Chest X-rays.
-Each image is given as a size of 64 X 64, hence represented as a vector in	R<sup>4096</sup> (128 x 128 also provided, in R<sup>16384</sup>).
+Each image is given as a size of 64 X 64, hence represented as a vector in	R<sup>4096</sup>.
 This vector is stored as a row in the file, while each column corresponds to a unique X-ray image.

 <ins> labels.npy